yanntm/PSCR-TME4/README.md

 ```
 in the root folder to build makefiles for your project.
 * Import in eclipse or open with your favorite editor
-For eclipse, `File->Import->existing projects into workspace`
+   * For eclipse, `File->Import->General->Existing projects into workspace` and point the folder tme4.
-* To build, simply run `make` in the folder or select "Project->Build Project" in Eclipse.
+* To build, simply run `make` in the folder
+   * For eclipse use the "hammer" tool or "Project->Build Project".

 Look at the contents of "configure.ac", "Makefile.am" and "src/Makefile.am" which are the input to autotools, and are relatively simple and easy to read.